-- where a customer is reluctant to provide normal information or provides only minimal information; - where a customer's documentation cannot be readily verified; - the customer is reluctant to provide the MTS business with complete information about the nature and purpose of the relationship including anticipated account activity; - the customer is located in a higher risk jurisdiction; - transactions involving numerous jurisdictions; - transactions associated with high fees and a lack of rationale; - unusual / large cash transactions without rationale / legitimate explanation; - the customer is reluctant to meet personnel from the firm in person and / or uses a "front person"; - the customer engages in frequent transactions with different MTS businesses; - the use of different MTS businesses in jurisdictions that do not have robust AML/CFT laws: - the customer requests information about limits of transactions and any relevant thresholds;
+- Where a customer is reluctant to provide normal information or provides only minimal information. - Where a customer's documentation cannot be readily verified. - The customer is reluctant to provide the MTS business with complete information about the nature and purpose of the relationship including anticipated account activity. - The customer is located in a higher risk jurisdiction. - Transactions involving numerous jurisdictions. - Transactions associated with high fees and a lack of rationale. - Unusual / large cash transactions without rationale / legitimate explanation. - The customer is reluctant to meet personnel from the firm in person and / or uses a "front person". - The customer engages in frequent transactions with different MTS businesses. - The use of different MTS businesses in jurisdictions that do not have robust AML/CFT laws.